exowanderer/SpitzerDeepLearningNetwork/README.md

 2) Using Random Forests, we have also found that 9 features are necessary to capture at least 95% of the feature importance.

-These metrics are not connected; the number of features should not be interpreted as though the PCA is identifying the same features as the Random Forest.
+These metrics are not connected; the matching number of features should not be interpreted as though the PCA is identifying the same features as the Random Forest.
 But both methods do agree that only 40% of the features are necessary to capture the vast majority of the information in the feature set.